gigamonkey/vamonos/README.md

-# Vamanos
+# Vámonos

 Simple link redirector.
+Because the world for sure needs another one of these.